What are your rental fees?

 The most important information in advance is what kind of event you're planning, whether you plan to serve food and beverages, whether you have AV needs and how many attendees you expect.
 While many details can be clarified later, it is important for the museum to know whether we're helping you plan a meeting or a cocktail reception, and for 10 or 100 people.
 No one likes surprises on the day of a big event!

-If you have any questions or would like to start planning your event at the museum, please contact the visitor services coordinator at 319-335-2010.
+If you have any questions or would like to start planning your event at the museum, please contact the Event Coordinator at 319-335-2010.